1.4.42 Safeguarding Children and Young people against Radicalisation and Violent Extremism

 Keeping children safe from these risks is a safeguarding matter and should be approached in the same way as safeguarding children from other risks.
 Children need to be protected from messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, various paramilitary groups, and extremist Animal Rights movements.

 Children and young people can be drawn into violence or they can be exposed to the messages of extremist groups by a number of means.
 These can include through the influence of family members or friends and/or direct contact with extremist groups and organisations.
+On-line content in particular social media may pose a specific risk in normalising radical views and promoting content that is shocking and extreme; children can be trusting and may not necessarily appreciate bias.

 Increasingly the internet and social media are being used to share extremism ideologies and views This may take the form of a "grooming" process where the vulnerabilities of a young person are exploited to form an exclusive friendship which draws the young person away from other influences that might challenge the radical ideology.